-The paper is organized as follows: In Sec.~\ref{Sec:metic} we describe briefly the charged black hole metric which is followed by the study of charged particle dynamics in Sec.~\ref{Sec:motion}.
+The paper is organized as follows: In Sec.~\ref{Sec:metric}, we describe briefly the charged black hole metric which is followed by the study of charged particle dynamics in Sec.~\ref{Sec:motion}.
 We investigate the motion of a spinning particle around a charged black hole submerged in a perfect fluid dark matter environment in \cref{sec:spinning_particles}.
-In \cref{Sec:conclusion}, we offer a summary and emphasise the important findings.
-To make the article self-contained, we include a brief introduction of Lagrangian theory of the spinning particle in \cref{Sec:Appendix_A}.
-In addition, the explicit form of equations required to identify the ISCOs and, as well as the explicit form of equation expressing the superluminal constraint, is provided in \cref{Sec:Appendix_B}.
-Throughout this work we use a system of units in which $G=c=1$.
-Greek indices are taken to run from 0 to 3, while Latin ones from 1 to 3.
+In \cref{Sec:conclusion}, we offer a summary and emphasize the important findings.
+To make the article self-contained, we include a brief introduction of the Lagrangian theory of the spinning particle in \cref{Sec:Appendix_A}.
+In addition, the explicit form of the equations required to identify the ISCOs and the explicit form of the equation expressing the superluminal constraint are provided in \cref{Sec:Appendix_B}.
+Throughout this work, we use a system of units in which $G=c=1$.
+Greek indices are taken to run from 0 to 3, while latin ones from 1 to 3.